framesurge/perseus/docs/next/en-US/first-app/dev-cycle.md

 When you're developing a Perseus app, you'll generally have two "modes": coding, and fine-tuning.
 In the *coding* stage, you're building features of your app, which will typically involve quite a lot of working on business logic, etc. If you're familiar with Rust programming, this is the stage when you'd be using `cargo check` instead of `cargo run`.
 Conveniently, Perseus provides `perseus check -w` for this, which will not only `cargo check` your app's engine-side, but also the browser-side, because each one is built for a different target.
 This command is *much* faster than `perseus serve`, because it just checks your code, rather than actually compiling it.
 If you want to test your build logic as well, you can run `perseus check -gw`, which will also test this (but that will take a bit longer).

-When you're using an IDE, like VS Code, you'll usually want proper syntax highlighting, and you may find that Perseus causea  few problems.
+When you're using an IDE, like VS Code, you'll usually want proper syntax highlighting, and you may find that Perseus can cause a few problems.
 This is because Perseus distinguishes between the engine and the browser by using a custom feature, so you'll need to create a `.cargo/config.toml` file in the root of your project with the following contents:

 ```toml
 [build]